clips/clips.github.io/_pages/clinical.md

 ---
-permalink: /clinical/
+permalink: /Clinical NLP/
-title: clinical NLP
+title: Clinical NLP
 ---

 Hello, we are Accumulate.